Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Find your best options in less than 2 minutes

-This guide explains exactly what wildfire insurance covers, why the availability crisis is happening, and what you can do about it.
-From understanding the California FAIR Plan to taking concrete mitigation steps that can lower your premium, you'll have everything you need to protect your home and your finances — even in a high-risk fire zone.
+This guide explains what wildfire insurance covers, why the availability crisis continues in 2026, and what you can do about it.
+From understanding the California FAIR Plan (now at a record 684,388 policies and $750 billion in exposure as of March 2026) to taking concrete mitigation steps that can lower your premium, you'll have everything you need to protect your home and your finances, even in a high-risk fire zone.

 Key Pinch Points